Introduction to our Ghost CMS Review

 Next in our Ghost CMS Review we evaluate its SEO features.

-Ghost offers native SEO functionality in its user interface (UI, makings it much easier for users to make their blogs more SEO-savvy.
+Ghost website builder offers native SEO functionality in its user interface (UI, makings it much easier for users to make their blogs more SEO-savvy.
 Ghost websites can also access a built-in social media widget, so you don’t need to download a separate app.

 Since 2016, Ghost blogging platform has been maximizing the use of Google AMP technology to help optimize its blogs for mobile devices.